-A. The TFFR Board has developed models relating to employer payment of member contributions as provided for in NDCC 15-39.1-09 and NDAC 82-04-01.
-The models are outlined in employer instructions prepared by the fund.
-Special provisions apply to state agencies and institutions, and employers that have not adopted a model.

-- B. Employers must select the employer payment plan model under which they will pay member contributions on a form provided by the administrative office.
-The model selected by the employer can only be changed once each year at the beginning of the fiscal year. - C. The following employer payment plan models are available to participating employers: - 1) Model 1: Member contributions are paid by the member through a salary reduction and remitted to TFFR by the employer as tax deferred contributions. - 2) Model 2 All: Member contributions are paid by the employer as a salary supplement and remitted to TFFR as tax deferred contributions. - 3) Model 2 Partial (%): A fixed percentage (1% minimum and increasing increments of full percentages only) of the member contributions are paid by the employer as a salary supplement and remitted to TFFR as tax deferred contributions.
-The remaining member contributions are paid by the member and remitted by the employer as tax deferred contributions. - 4) Model 3 Partial (\$): A fixed dollar amount of the member contributions are paid by the employer as a salary supplement and remitted to TFFR as tax deferred contributions.
-The remaining member contributions are paid by the member and remitted by the employer as tax deferred contributions.
-Effective July 1, 2003, employers may no longer select Model 3.
-Any employers currently paying member contributions under this model may continue as a closed group, but Model 3 will no longer be available to other employers.
-Effective July 1, 2019, Model 3 will be eliminated, and no employers will be allowed to utilize this model. - 5) Model 4 State Agencies: Four Percent (4%) of the member contributions (or the % of member contributions the State agrees to pay) are paid by the State as a salary supplement and remitted to TFFR as tax deferred contributions.
-The remaining member contributions are paid by the member and remitted by the employer as tax deferred contributions. - D. Employers who do not select one of the above models must report member contributions paid by the member and remitted by the employer as taxed contributions.
+- A. The TFFR Board has developed models relating to business partner payment of member contributions as provided for in NDCC 15-39.1-09 and NDAC 82-04-01.
+The models are outlined in business partner instructions prepared by the fund.
+Special provisions apply to state agencies and institutions, and business partners that have not adopted a model. - B. Business partners must select the business partner payment plan model under which they will pay member contributions through the method prescribed by the administrative office.
+The model selected by the business partner can only be changed once each year at the beginning of the fiscal year. - C. The following business partner payment plan models are available to participating business partners: - 1) Model 1: Member contributions are paid by the member through a salary reduction and remitted to TFFR by the business partner as tax deferred contributions. - 2) Model 2 All: Member contributions are paid by the business partner as a salary supplement and remitted to TFFR as tax deferred contributions. - 3) Model 2 Partial (%): A fixed percentage (1% minimum and increasing increments of full percentages only effective July 1, 2025) of the member contributions are paid by the business partner as a salary supplement and remitted to TFFR as tax deferred contributions.
+The remaining member contributions are paid by the member and remitted by the business partner as tax deferred contributions. - 4) Model 3 Partial (4): Model eliminated effective July 1, 2019. - 5) Model 4 State Agencies: Four Percent (4%) of the member contributions (or the % of member contributions the State agrees to pay) are paid by the State as a salary supplement and remitted to TFFR as tax deferred contributions.
+The remaining member contributions are paid by the member and remitted by the business partner as tax deferred contributions. - D. Business partners who do not select one of the above models must report member contributions paid by the member and remitted by the business partner as taxed contributions.
 Payment of member contributions cannot be made on a tax deferred basis unless one of the above approved models is selected in writing.

-2. Employer Reporting Errors
+2. Business partner Reporting Errors

-It is the policy of the TFFR Board of Trustees that when an unintentional error in the reporting of retirement contributions by a TFFR participating employer is discovered during an employer audit, the following guidelines will apply:
+It is the policy of the TFFR Board of Trustees that when an unintentional error in the reporting of retirement contributions by a TFFR participating business partner is discovered during an business partner audit, the following guidelines will apply:

 - a.
-The employer will be billed for all material shortages due plus interest or refunded for all material overpayments. - b.
+The business partner will be billed for all material shortages due plus interest or refunded for all material overpayments. - b.
 Materiality limit to be used in determining if a member's account will be corrected is an aggregate total of \$500 in a fiscal year per individual member per year, unless otherwise approved by the Deputy Executive Director-Chief Retirement Officer. - c.
-The interest charged to the employer will be the actuarial investment return assumption. - d.
-Failure of the employer to pay the required shortages or provide required information will constitute "failure to make required reports and payments" and require application of section 15-39.1-23, NDCC. - e.
-The TFFR board reserves the right to negotiate with an employer. - f.
-The employer must respond in writing to the finding(s) and/or recommendation(s) within 30 days of being notified.
+The interest charged to the business partner will be the actuarial investment return assumption. - d.
+Failure of the business partner to pay the required shortages or provide required information will constitute "failure to make required reports and payments" and require application of section 15-39.1-23, NDCC. - e.
+The TFFR board reserves the right to negotiate with an business partner. - f.
+The business partner must respond in writing to the finding(s) and/or recommendation(s) within 30 days of being notified.

-3. Employer Reports
+3. Business partner Reports